How a computer seeks, interprets internet dance information and represents them as an artistic form, a form you can just

 SPONSORSHIP & EXHIBITIONS: ITP SpringShow 2016, Google XStory Annual Showcase 2016, NYC Media Lab Annual Submit 2016.

-restage wants to disrupt our perspective of finding and looking at dance.
+restage tries to disrupt our perspective of dance.
 It is a data visualization and generative media creator powered by the Internet dance metadata that are produced by a web crawler. restage generates meta media for dance using web crawling, natural language processing and etc. Then represents these meta media by remixing them into different artistic forms.

 ReStage seeks to use storytelling and look for different artistic ways to tie the internet dance information together into new art forms.
 In order to open a new window for people to understand dance, and offer further inspirations.
 Current ways include photo mosaic creation, mosaic gif, and style transfer.

 USER EXPERIENCE & COMPONENTS EXPLANATION:

 ReStage contains several main parts: a dance data crawler, web search engine, visualization of text based information for each dance and a dance art collage generator.

 For each dance the information contains title, relevant artists name and links, NYT review links, other links, performance images, videos, and especially keywords and featured keywords.
 User could select featured keywords to generate a photo mosaic for the dance and then further see a generate gif.
 The result wants to assist the physical experience of seeing a dance performance, use elements that is not relevant to dance to describe a dance and help to open another window for people to interpret them.

 In order to collect Internet dance data, restage has a database/search engine specifically for New York dance performances.
 The data was collected from crawling the New York Times dance subject articles after 2007, extracting basic performance information(performance title, artists names, outlinks, keywords and so on) based on some typical dance review writing patterns and natural language processing.
 Then uses these information and further expands to collect other information such as images and footages.